BrianP8701/swarmstar/journal.md

 - TaskMaster is responsible for execution of all functions (task_queue)
 - Internal Swarm API (minimal functionality for self sufficiency.
 This is some theoretical bound)
 - Memory (Storing data, documentation and also code, classes etc to be used by the swarm)
+- Human Interface (Terminal for now, but later a web app including visualization with easy access to communicate and interact with the swarm as it works)

 Okay. so this actually helped clear up my head a lot.
 We get the swarm and taskmaster done once and for all, and then there should be no further iteration added there.